NQCD/NQCDynamics.jl/docs/src/index.md

 # Introduction

-Welcome to the documentation for NonadiabaticMolecularDynamics, a package for performing nonadiabatic molecular dynamics simulations.
+Welcome to the documentation for NQCDynamics, a package for performing nonadiabatic molecular dynamics simulations.
 The documentation covers both how to use the existing code and describes the intricacies of the implementations, hoping to make further contributions as simple as possible.